Why you should learn about SMB Direct, RDMA & lossless Ethernet for both networking & storage solutions

 Today Windows is indeed a versatile modern OS with native converged network capabilities for management, cluster, data, voice, backup traffic and the like.
 The Quality of Service capabilities have been extended and improved significantly.
 New versions, like Windows Server 2016, keep evolving and enhancing this OS for both on-premises and cloud deployments.

 Windows provides a very capable, scalable and secure hypervisor that allows for convergence in the virtualization stack by leveraging the virtual switch (vSwitch) and the virtual NICs (vNICs) for the virtual machines and the hosts.
 Switch Embedded Teaming (SET) and the network controller in Windows Server 216 are the next evolutionary steps in this area.

-Windows Server is also software defined storage system (Storage Spaces, SOFS, SMB 3).
+Windows Server is also software-defined storage system (Storage Spaces, SOFS, SMB 3).
 Part of this stack is the support for SMB Direct and its ability to leverage Data Center Bridging (DCB).
-This enables Windows to deliver traditional, converged and hyper-converged storage solutions to any workload.
+This enables Windows to deliver traditionally converged and hyper-converged storage solutions to any workload.

 SMB Direct & Convergence

 Early in 2015, Jeffrey Snover stated that organizations should buy the right stuff amongst which are network interface cards (NICs) that support RDMA.
 These enable the use SMB Direct.
 Since Windows Server 2012 introduced SMB 3, the uses cases for SMB Direct have only grown: Files sharing, Clustered Shared Volumes, live migration, storage live migration, “shared nothing” live migration, storage replication, Storage Spaces Direct.
 This is with good reason.
 The power of SMB Direct lies in the leveraging of Remote Direct Memory Access and the efficiencies this delivers.